Food Waste: Getting Involved

 Want to know more about implementing food waste reduction practices in your F&B operations or restaurant?
 Check out our F&B Playbook: https://www.greenhospitality.io/fbplaybook

-According to Food Waste Reduction Good Practice Guide for Hotel Sector, about 3,600 tonnes of food waste was dumped in the landfills daily in Hong Kong in 2011.
+According to Food Waste Reduction Good Practice Guide for the Hotel Sector, about 3,600 tonnes of food waste was dumped in the landfills daily in Hong Kong in 2011.
 This is the equivalent weight of 300 double-decker buses and accounts for 40% of Hong Kong’s municipal solid waste.
 Food waste leads to a waste of resources, used to not only produce the food but also to dispose of the food.

 How can the hospitality industry help?

-The Food Waste Reduction Good Practice Guide for Hotel Sector lists out eight tips for the hospitality industry to help reduce food waste from the source, and reuse and recycle surplus food:
+The Food Waste Reduction Good Practice Guide for Hotel Sector lists eight tips for the hospitality industry to help reduce food waste from the source, and reuse and recycle surplus food:

 Storage: Ensure that food is properly managed and stored, whether that be in a stock room or refrigerator, and that all ingredients taken out is used first.